Frequently Asked Questions for Junior Southern Level 1, 1A, 2, and 3 tournaments.

 #1.
 Players selected to both age divisions they apply for will automatically be selected in the older age division.
 They would be removed from the other age division.

 #2.
-Players not selected to either division would remain on for both division but would be obligated to play the division they first get in from the alternates list.
+Players not selected to either division would remain on the alternate lists for both divisions but would be obligated to play the division they first get in from the alternates list.
 They would be removed from the Alternates list in the other division.

 #3.
 Players selected to one age division would be removed from the alternates list of the division they were not selected.